 About Emory Rowland

-I'm the founder of Leverable.
+I'm an Atlanta SEO consultant and founder of Leverable.
 SEO has been part of my life for over a decade and always will be.
-I love helping brands improve search performance and providing "lift for the good guys" through Leverable.
-I remain a passionate believer in the empowering capabilities and rewards of effective SEO.
-Circle me on Google+, follow me on Twitter or connect at LinkedIn.
+I love helping people improve their search performance aka "lift for the good guys" through Leverable.
+I believe in the empowering capabilities and rewards of effective SEO.
+I share insights with followers at Google+, Twitter and LinkedIn.